Administrative Guide 2026

 Administration

-Comparison of health coverages
+Comparison of health coverage options

-Type of Protection Eligibility Cost Access delay
+Type of Coverage Eligibility Cost Time to access

-CSS (Complementary) Modest incomes residing in France 0€ or < 1€ / day After CPAM affiliation
+CSS (Supplementary) Low-income people living in France €0 or < €1 / day After CPAM affiliation

 Portrait

-Marc L., Returning Expat in 2026
+Marc L., Returning expat in 2026

 Former resident of Georgetown